Halleys123/CPP_Auto_Build/README.md

 ## Overview

 - `auto_build` is a C++ utility that monitors `.cpp` files in a specified directory for changes.
 When a change is detected, it automatically runs the `make` command to rebuild the project.
 This tool is useful for developers who want to automate the build process during development, ensuring that their project is always up-to-date with the latest changes.
-- `auto_build_windows.cpp` works similar to `auto_build.cpp` but it alerts you when your build fail by using window's MessageBox from `windows.h`, and as the name suggests it can be used on windows machine that are running at least `Windows 2000 Professional`.
+- There are two options when using the tool you can either use the General version that works on all machines including, UNIX, Linux, Mac, and Windows or you can use the Windows specific version that works only on Windows machines.
+That are running at least `Windows 2000 Professional` or in technical terms at least support `Win32 API`.
+Although for now there are not many differences in this version **for now** but provides you with a Windows style MessageBox that alerts you when your build fails.

 ## How It Works

-1. **File Scanning**: The program scans the specified directory and its subdirectories for `.cpp` files, excluding `auto_build.cpp` itself.
+1. **File Scanning**: The program scans the specified directory and its subdirectories for `.cpp` files.
 2. **Record Modification Times**: It records the last modification times of these files.
 3. **Monitoring Loop**: It enters a loop where it periodically checks the modification times of the files.
 4. **Detect Changes**: If a change is detected in any of the `.cpp` files, it prints the file path to the console and runs the `make` command to rebuild the project.